Throwing fermented grape skins on icy roads could help cut down our salt use

 A natural fermentation process breaks down the agricultural waste, and through the work of bacteria, it ends up as a liquid mixture of chemicals, without creating any new waste along the way.
 “You just take that and dump it into the salt brine at a certain ratio, and the salt brine becomes more powerful and less detrimental,” he says, estimating that what once took 40 gallons of road salt could then be handled by just 30 gallons.

 This isn’t the only effort to find a road salt alternative: Some municipalities have been using beet juice as a deicer because the sugars in the juice have the same effect as chlorides of altering the melting point of ice.
-But beet juice isn’t a completely environmentally friendly solution, either: when it gets washed away into nearby bodies of water, it still has a harmful impact, because the sugars in beet juice promote the growth of a bacteria that consumes all the available oxygen in the pond, ultimately killing the aquatic animals that need that oxygen.
+But beet juice isn’t a completely environmentally friendly solution, either; when it gets washed away into nearby bodies of water, it still has a harmful impact, because the sugars in beet juice promote the growth of a bacteria that consumes all the available oxygen in the pond, ultimately killing the aquatic animals that need that oxygen.
 Shi’s grape skin or sugar beet leaf solution doesn’t seem to pose the same risk, but he’s not exactly sure why yet (he says it may have something to do with how his process turns waste into smaller molecules than those found in beet juice).

 He and his team haven’t yet explored if you could de-ice roads with just this solution and no sodium chloride, because, Shi says, it would probably need to be a higher concentration of the chemicals, and that wouldn’t be as affordable.
 Still, he thinks it could be scalable, and he hopes to get the de-icing industry on board.
 The next step for his team is to get some cities to try this option out, and then hopefully the industry will be interested.